Omkar7-mathad/Omkar7-mathad/README.md

 ---

 ### 💬 Quote of the Day
-> "keep learning and exploring" 🌱✨
+> "Great things take time" 🌱✨

 ---